crtvirus/crtvirus/README.md

 ![bar-Snowflakes](https://github.com/user-attachments/assets/eddbfcd4-9ccb-43e5-9e35-e5b5cf576486)

-hello! if you're here you're probably from pt. <br><br> i usually hang around with my pals or sit around afk. if i don't respond that's likely why!<br> you can reach me better through whispers.
+hello! if you're here you're probably from pt. <br><br> i usually hang around with my pals or sit around afk- you can reach me better with /w.

 **i do not roleplay.** please do not come up to us and roleplay - it makes me uncomfortable.

-i'm usually fine with c + h but if i move away please don't take it personally!

 i don't mind having inspiration taken from my skins!